Backfire (1950 film): Script development

-Around 1946 or 1947, Warner Bros. had purchased the rights to a Larry Marcus story titled Into the Night.
+Around 1946 or 1947, Warner Bros.
+Pictures had purchased the rights to a Larry Marcus story titled Into the Night.
 The studio tried to interest Vincent Sherman to direct the film adaptation, but he felt that the story was "confused and pointless" and refused.
 By the spring of 1948, Sherman wanted to work on a simple picture and asked studio head Jack L. Warner if he could adapt John Patrick's play The Hasty Heart into a film.
 Warner refused and assigned Sherman to the Into the Night project.